jw2249a/2017-bayes-audit/2017-code/README.md

 The election dirname is the name of the directory where information about this election is held.
 This directory is within some "standard directory where election information is held", such as "./elections".
+In this example, the election data is held in the directory:

+    ./elections/CO-2017-11-07

 [Back to TOC](#table-of-contents)

 ### Contests file

+The **election spec contests file** is a CSV file, prepared by election officials, with the name

+    1-election-spec/election-spec-contests.csv

+(possibly with a version label).

-A **contests file** is needed to specify the contests of the election, their type (e.g. plurality), whether write-ins are allowed (and if so, whether they may be arbitrary, or whether they must be pre-qualified), and the officially allowed selections.
+Such a **contests file** specifies the contests in the election, their type (e.g. plurality), whether write-ins are allowed (and if so, whether they may be arbitrary, or whether write-in candidates must be pre-qualified), and the officially allowed selections.

 | Contest id      | Contest type | Winners   |Write-ins  | Selections |           |            |            |